franke-hub/SDL/doc/cpp/pub_latch-XCL.md

 ## <a id=shr_latch>pub::XCL_latch</a>

 Use the XCL_latch to obtain exclusive access to a SHR_latch.
-(This is the only Latch that provides for and requires construction.)
+(This Latch requires construction.)

+All XCL_latch state is completely maintained in the SHR_latch.
+Multiple XCL_latch objects may reference the same SHR_latch.

 <!-- ===================================================================== -->
 ---
 #### <a id=constructor>void pub::XCL_latch::XCL_latch(SHR_latch& shr)</a>

-Constructs an XCL_latch to be used to obtain exclusive access to a SHR_latch.
+Constructs a Latch used to control exclusive access to a SHR_latch.

 ---
+#### <a id=destructor>void pub::XCL_latch::~XCL_latch()</a>

+The destructor *DOES NOTHING*.
+It neither downgrades nor unlocks the Latch.

+---
 #### <a id=downgrade>void pub::XCL_latch::downgrade</a>

 This method must only be invoked with the XCL_latch held.

-This releases exclusive access to the Latch, setting the Latch share count to one.
+Releases the exclusive Latch, leaving the SHR_latch singly held.
 The SHR_latch's unlock method must be invoked to release shared access.

 ---